urbeastfriend/FitHelperAppMVVM/README.md

 # TopSecretProj
 MVVM remaster of https://github.com/urbeastfriend/FitHelperAndroidApp

-FitHelper android application in java that allows to: search for recipes by name,category,ingredients, etc , receive personalized nutritional recommendations based on BMI and user-set goals ,
+FitHelper android application in kotlin that allows to: search for recipes by name,category,ingredients, etc , receive personalized nutritional recommendations based on BMI and user-set goals ,